Saturday, April 21, 2012

-Whatever the case may be, the band succeeds with Blood for the Master because it wraps fixed Goatwhore aesthetic into a short 38 minutes--both a satisfying and addictive listen--and puts their last to record shame.
-Although the music isn't exactly the same as it has been in the past, the album reaches into the bag recent Goatwhore procured, mixes it up, and mends the holes Carving Out the Eyes of God left as listeners hung in seemingly empty space expecting something more substantial.
-Blood for the Master's replay value one ups any material Goatwhore previously released and finally puts their tunes on the map as a volcanic hotspot of accessible extreme metal.
-Because of that, the album is currently the crowning achievement in their discography and welcomes new listeners with open arms.
+Whatever the case may be, Blood for the Master is a terrifying success because it wraps classic Goatwhore into a short 38 minutes--both a satisfying and addictive listen--and puts their last to record shame.
+Although the music isn't exactly as it has been in the past, the album reaches into the bag past material procured, mixes it up, and patches the holes Carving Out the Eyes of God left as listeners hung in empty space expecting something more substantial.
+Blood for the Master's replay value one-ups any material Goatwhore previously released, too, and finally puts their name on the map as an accessible hotspot.

-As before, guitarist/vocalist Sammy Pierre Duet and lead vocalist L. Ben Falgoust II team up to unleash a diabolical vocal hailstorm upon listeners.
-The majority of Blood for the Master rests in a black metal-like rasp with a casual dip into growling, but the deeper the vocals go, the more I become annoyed with the way the two express themselves.
+As the band have done before, Duet and Falgoust team up to unleash a variety of harsh vocals upon listeners.
+The majority of Blood for the Master rests in a black metal-like rasp, with a casual dip into growling, but the deeper the vocals go, the more I become annoyed with the way they sound.
 I suppose the style reminds me of how a band outside of death/black metal would attempt harsh vocals--specifically deathcore--because it feels forced and contrived.
-Luckily, it barely shows up for the duration of the album, and I'm spared from a minor setback that might spoil the listening experience.
-On the plus side, guitar riffs are highly speedy, weaving in and out from black, death, and thrash metal, and the drumwork is as solid as it has ever been.
-There's about zilch to dislike here, especially if you loved the band's last record and if you're a fan of extreme metal [in general].
+On the flipside, guitar riffs are highly speedy, weaving in and out from black, death, and thrash metal, and the drum work is as solid as it has ever been.
+There's about zilch to dislike, especially if you loved the band's last record.
 I'm just what they call "picky."

-Individual highlights be damned, Blood for the Master flows like a fine piece of literature.
-You never want to put it down, you must experience it in full, and you must commit every bit and piece to memory because you end up loving it so much.
-While it isn't perfect by any means, it is a huge step in direction the band has likely aspired for as they expand their fan-base.
-Don't worry: you won't find your mom or your geeky movie OST aficionado friend jamming out to Goatwhore any time soon.
-They still remain righteously intense but with a new air about themselves, one that only existing fans will pick up on.
+Blood for the Master really flows like a fine piece of literature as well.
+You never want to put it down, you must experience it in full, and you will commit every piece to memory because you'll end up loving it so much.
+While it isn't perfect by any means, it is a huge step in the right direction as the band continue to expand their fan base.
+Don't worry: you won't find your mom or your geeky movie OST friend jamming out to Goatwhore any time soon.

 Favorite tracks: "Beyond the Spell of Discontent," "Embodiment of this Bitter Chaos"